Community Service Wednesdays

-On campus, faculty member Heni Foote works with students to maintain the School's blueberry bushes (below, left).
+On campus, faculty member Heni Foote works with students to maintain the School's blueberry bushes (below, middle).
 The hundreds of bushes, originally on Henry Kissenger's estate in Kent, were moved to campus in the 1980s when they were scheduled to be removed and destroyed.
 It's hard to estimate the bushes' yield, but in a optimal year such as last summer, there are gallons and gallons of large, juicy berries for the picking, many of which are used in the dining hall.